COVID Updates

 Both Pfizer and Moderna’s vaccines are mRNA vaccines, and AstraZeneca’s and Johnson & Johnson’s are non-replicating vectored vaccines.
 None of the early vaccines being tested are live weakened versions of the virus.

-Both Pfizer and Moderna’s vaccines are genetically manufactured and do not have a human or blood component.
+Both Pfizer and Moderna’s Covid-19 vaccines are genetically manufactured and do not have a human or blood components.

 There is not enough information currently available to say if or when the CDC will stop recommending people wear masks and avoid close contact with others to help prevent the spread of the virus that causes COVID-19.
 Experts need to understand more about the protection the COVID-19 vaccines provide before making that decision.
 Other factors, including how many people get vaccinated and how the virus is spreading in communities, will also affect this decision.